That-Dev-Girl-Sites/jhalabi.com/_posts/2019-03-25-wordpress-featured-image-and-gutenberg.md

 }
 ```

-After that, all you need is to add a hook in your Javascript to update the featured image block in the post editor:
+After that, all you need is to add a hook in your JavaScript to update the featured image block in the post editor:

 ```javascript
 wp.hooks.addFilter( 'editor.PostFeaturedImage', 'MY-NAMESPACE/featured-image-display', setFeaturedImageDisplay	);